thunderdust/Solaris/catalog.md

 **Your Name:** Liu Weiran

-**Submission number:** 03
+**Submission number:** 04

-**Last-Modified Date:** 03/14/2016
+**Last-Modified Date:** 03/15/2016

 ---

 ## Chapter 1 - Describe the business situation of 'R&D3' with "5W1H"
 **1. What is your business model?
 Describe industry, product, client, company size etc.**

     The business involved is direct sales of laptops.
-The product involved is laptops from all mainstream laptop brands (e.g. HP, Lenovo, Toshiba, Acer, Asus, etc.
+The product involved is laptops from all mainstream laptop brands.

-    The targeted client company is a small-scaled enterprise in infocomm products industry, with less than 50 employees, including manager(s), sales team, accounting team and marketing team.
+    The targeted client company is a small-scaled enterprise in infocomm products industry, with less than 50 employees, including manager(s), sales team, and accounting team.
 Enterprises which are aiming for business growths and are developing into bigger scales in future as also our clients.
+Our client has the following properties:

+    Advantages:

+     - Simple company structures
+     - Agile and flexible sale forms
+     - Diversity on product types (laptops from all mainstream brands)

+    Shortcomings:

+     - Small number of employees (Lacking of human resources)
+     - Frequent changes on employees
+     - Limited budget and resources for HR management
+     - Lack of internal management forces
+     - Limited capacity for product inventory
+     - Poor/simple employee assessment mechanism
+     - Low business stability (frequent changes or cancellations of orders)
+     - Limited order delivery ability
+     - Many competitors with similar business properties
+     - Inadequate resources for employee training
+     - Long working hours, might require work outside of office

+    Neutral:

+     - Small product purchase amount
+     - Overlapping between management division and execution division
+     - Highly concentrated managing / decision-making power
+     - Small / medium sales amount
+     - More individual customers than bulk purchase from enterprises
+     - Overlapping responsibilities for each employee

-    Our application helps clients to increase their sales productivity and management efficiency at a low cost (to purchase the software) so that they can concentrate on growing their business and make more profits within the same unit of time.
+    Our application helps clients to improve their sales in terms of productivity and management efficiency at a low cost.
+Then they can concentrate on making more profits and growing their business.

 **2. Who do you think would be involved in your business?
 List up role, person, or group as many as possible.**

-    Three different groups of user get involved in this business: Managers, sales representatives, and marketing executives.

     [Managers]
     General manager of the business and the employees in the company.